powsybl/powsybl-core/docs/simulation/security/optimizable_remedial_action/readme.md

  - DMO/DP are equivalent to lead time.
  - Energy constraints require to define how to interpolate between timesteps.
   This will be done by the implementations.

+Turn `RangeRemedialAction` into an interface?
+3 useful use-cases:
+1. `SimpleRangeRemedialAction` : only one `RangeAction` involved
+2. `MultipleRangeRemedialAction` : several correlated `RangeAction`s involved, each having a distribution key
+3. `GlskRangeRemedialAction` : `RangeAction`s are associated with a GLSK (linear or not) -> might require a network